'They Know What A Pandemic Is': HIV Survivors See Similarities To AIDS Epidemic

 "In many ways, there's no comparison," Guillen said, "because in those days the reality is society in general didn't care."

 Scientists may find a physiological reason HIV patients are weathering the coronavirus better than predicted.
-But, Guillen believes coping skills are playing a key role.
-Long-term survivors have pushed up against disinterest, oppression and even disgust for decades, and yet, "we found ways to keep going," he said.
+But Guillen said he believes coping skills are playing a key role.
+Long-term survivors have pushed up against disinterest, oppression and even disgust for decades, and yet "we found ways to keep going," he said.